PentiumYG/Exploring_Sensors/README.md

-# MC Assignment 4: Exploring - Sensors
+# Exploring - Sensors

-1. Collect sensor data along with the timestamp for the following sensors and store them in a room database in a separate table for each sensor.
+1. Collected sensor data along with the timestamp for the following sensors and store them in a room database in a separate table for each sensor.
 Have UI control in terms of toggle buttons to start and stop collection. \
 a.
 Motion sensor - Gyroscope, Linear acceleration \